SubinSB007/SubinSB007/README.md

-# Welcome to My GitHub Portfolio
+# Welcome to My GitHub Profile

 Hello!
 I’m Subin SB, a passionate software tester and automation engineer with a focus on creating efficient testing frameworks and ensuring software quality.
 This portfolio showcases my work in automation testing, including various projects, tools, and methodologies I've utilized.